-It’s halfway through the year and we’re already seeing trends adapt not only to consumer behaviors but also to the new normal brought by COVID-19.
-Trends are ever-changing but the pandemic has accelerated the food industry to rethink its game plan.
+It’s halfway through the year and we’re already seeing food trends adapt not only to consumer behavior but also to the new normal brought by COVID-19.
+Food trends are ever-changing but the pandemic has accelerated the industry to rethink its game plan.
 Here’s a preview of how the future of food may look in the years to come.

 Comforts of home

 Dairy products and breakfast fare were big hits during quarantine, most likely because of the comfort and convenience they bring.
 Breakfast items are also reliable because of their nutritional value and purported health benefits; plus since they don’t require high levels of cooking expertise, anyone can practically whip out a meal for the entire household.
 This may give rise to more breakfast innovations and restaurants offering breakfast to cater to the public.

 Dining at home has also taken away the pleasures of dining in restaurants, but establishments are trying their best to recreate the feeling and experience with do-it-yourself meal kits.
 These easy-to-assemble kits found a common ground for that restaurant experience but the well-conceived kits (such as those by The Test Kitchen, Hapag, and 12/10 are perfect for the pandemic climate as they come with pre-packaged and pre-proportioned ingredients that are as put-together as they are cost-effective.
 The diversity has also made it an intriguing investment, from ramen to burgers, that will likely draw a broader audience.

 Homegrown products have been trumpeted since people are investing in at-home projects.
 As people spend more time at home, urban farming methods such as vegetable gardening and home composting are becoming therapeutic weekend activities for those looking to expand their interests without leaving their homes.
 These activities don’t only serve as hobbies but also as sustainable solutions.